Table of Contents

 An individual may identify a purchase order by its purchase order number.
 A purchase order’s unique identifier is utilized only once.

-Accounting software often generates this number instantly whenever a new invoice is created.
+Accounting software often generates this number instantly whenever a new sales invoice is created.
 The customer and the seller use it to track the transaction from beginning to conclusion and by the seller on subsequent invoices.

 Reconciling orders requires PO numbers on invoices.
 Therefore, verifying that the goods stated on an invoice were bought and received is essential by comparing the invoice number to the corresponding purchase order number.